In a small saucepan over medium heat, whisk together the Tangzhong ingredients.

 Melt the butter in the microwave.
 Allow to cool until lukewarm.

-Add the Tangzhong and Dough ingredients (minus the egg wash) together in a stand mixer (if using).
-Mix on medium speed for about 12 - 15 minutes or until the dough is smooth and elastic.
+In a stand mixer bowl, add the Tangzhong and Dough ingredients (minus the egg wash).
+Mix on medium speed for about 12 - 15 minutes or until the mixture comes together into a smooth and elastic dough.
 The dough should be sticking to the bottom.
-If the dough is too sticky add 1 teaspoon of flour until the dough reaches desired consistency (I ended up using 4 onteaspoons extra).
+If the dough is too sticky add 1 teaspoon of flour until the dough reaches desired consistency (I ended up using 4 extra teaspoons).

 Oil your hands with avacado or olive oil and form into a ball.
 Add the dough to a large greased bowl smooth side down.
-Turn the dough over so the smooth side is up.
+Turn the dough over so the smooth side is up and both sides are oiled.
 Cover and allow to rise in a warm place for 1 ½ hours.

 Gently punch the gas out of the dough.
 Divide into 8 equal size dough balls (95 - 100 grams each).
 Cover and allow to rise in a warm place for 1 ½ hours.